Skip to main content

 normalize_project

-Measure project integrated loudness and adjust master volume to hit target LUFS levels like -14 for streaming, -16 for podcasts, or -23 for broadcast.
+Measure a project's integrated loudness and automatically adjust the master volume to hit a specified LUFS target, such as -14 for streaming or -16 for podcasts.

 Instructions